-- The AnaGate CAN F2 can send and receive CAN/CAN FD messages via two independent CAN FD interfaces.
+- The AnaGate CAN FX8 can send and receive CAN/CAN FD messages via eight independent CAN FD interfaces.
 The device can be controlled with a socket-compatible device (e.g. a PC or PLC). - Each CAN FD interface can be operated individually with CAN 2.0 baud rates 20, 50, 62.5, 100, 125, 250, 500, 800 or 1000kbit/s and with CAN FD data baud rates 0.5, 1, 2, 4, 5 or 8Mbit/s.
-User defined baud rates are also possible. - Each CAN FD interface has a software switchable bus termination. - Two different plugs for power supply. - The Power over Ethernet variant can alternatively be supplied via PoE/PoE+. - Communication via a proprietary network protocol. - Static or dynamic (DHCP) assignment of the IP address.
+User defined baud rates are also possible. - DIP switchable bus termination for each CAN FD interface.
+The bus termination cannot be set via software. - The Power over Ethernet variant can alternatively be supplied via PoE/PoE+. - Communication via a proprietary network protocol.

-- Four analog inputs and four analog outputs are available, which can be accessed via Ethernet. - Several simultaneous network connections (5x TCP and 1x UPD) are supported to each CAN FD interface. - Coupling of two independent CAN networks via LAN bridge with two separate AnaGate CAN Gateways.
+- Static or dynamic (DHCP) assignment of the IP address. - Four analog inputs and four analog outputs are available, which can be accessed via Ethernet. - Several simultaneous network connections (5x TCP and 1x UPD) are supported to each CAN FD interface. - Coupling of two independent CAN networks via LAN bridge with two separate AnaGate CAN Gateways.
 All devices of the AnaGate product line, except for the AnaGate CAN USB, support this feature.
 CAN FD is only supported by the AnaGate CAN F-series. - The internal bridge mode allows each CAN FD interface to be logically connected to one of the other CAN FD interfaces.